 The Thai government is trying to stop this.
 As they can see that the 2 tier pricing system is hurting the image of both tourism and Thailand itself.

 In Thailand, it will feel like every interaction feels like a transaction.
 You got to remember that there is a stereotype that tourists have money, particularly western tourists.

 This leads them to think they can increase the price of things.
 This occurs a lot in restaurants and markets.
 As well as that it also opens tourists to be targeted by scammers and extreme efforts in trying to sell you something.

 Also in more touristy areas, things are more expensive.
 In some cases can be twice the price.

 Simply just don’t speak badly about the king with Thai locals.
 Most Thais love their king and speaking badly of the king will offend them.

-Thailand has a strict Lèse-majesté law and is strictly enforced.
-Saying anything bad about the king whether it is online or in-person, will get you into trouble and you could end up in jail.
+Thailand has a strict Lèse-majesté law which is strictly enforced.
+Saying anything bad about the king whether it is online or in person, will get you into trouble and you could end up in jail.

 This also includes standing on Thai money as the king’s face is on it and it is considered another type of insult.
 Foreigners have been arrested for this and given long jail sentences.